eyra/port/README.md

 ## Custom integration

+If you want to use your own server solution (in stead of Next), please follow the instuctions below:

 <details>
 <summary>Add Port app as dependency</summary>
 <br>
 Make sure to link your forked Port app as a dependency in your web server code.
-If you use `npm` add a dependency in `package.json`:
+If `npm` is your dependency manager, add a dependency in `package.json` as follows:

 ```json
 "dependencies": {